seongyeolk/6d_gpsr_cavity_paper/README.md

 6D phase space reconstruction based on GPSR method
 ====

-This repository includes data and code files for both simulation and experimental demonstration of 6-dimensional phase space reconstruction using accelerating cavity and dipole magnet, related to the paper "Deployment and validation of predictive 6-dimensional beam diagnostics through generative reconstruction with standard accelerator elements."
+This repository includes data and code files for both simulation and experimental demonstrations of 6-dimensional phase space reconstruction using accelerating cavity and dipole magnet, related to the paper "Deployment and validation of predictive 6-dimensional beam diagnostics through generative reconstruction with standard accelerator elements."

 The GPSR method is originally presented in https://github.com/roussel-ryan/gpsr.